Can You Tan Through A Window? A Look At The Sun’s Ability To Cause Sunburn Under Different Conditions

 Density & Thickness: Density and density play an important role.
 A thick and tightly woven fabric will keep UV rays out, while thin and see-through material will let large amounts of UV radiation through.

-Color: Dark and colored clothing absorbs, rather than letting UV rays through, so it protects the skin from any UV radiation.
+Color: Dark and colored clothing absorb rather than letting UV rays through, so it protects the skin from any UV radiation.
 Light colors, on the other hand, tend to allow UV rays through and expose the sun to ultraviolet light.

 Composition: The type of material used in clothing also plays a significant part in the clothing's ability to protect against UV radiation.
 Some glossy polyesters are very effective at reflecting the Sun's UV rays altogether.